k8snetworkplumbingwg/accelerated-bridge-cni/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement / Feature Request
-about: Suggest an enhancement or new feature for SR-IOV CNI
+about: Suggest an enhancement or new feature for Accelerated Bridge CNI

 ---
 <!--  Please use this template to submit feature and enhancement requests -->